-Students not living at home or with relatives are required to live in the dormitory and eat in the college cafeteria.
-Student preferences in room assignments are followed as far as possible.
+Students not living at home or with relatives are required to live in the dormitory and eat in the College cafeteria.
+Student preferences in room assignments are followed if possible.
 Students furnish their own pillows and curtains if desired.
 They may furnish or rent sheets, pillow cases and towels.
 Radios are permitted but no cooking equipment, television sets, refrigerators or other major appliances may be used in dormitory rooms.
-Automobiles are permitted subject to college regulations.
+Automobiles are permitted subject to College regulations.